 Well, not exactly a full-fledged neural network that can send robots back in time to destroy the world but a rudimentary system that can use a team of robots to deliver basic necessities to people in isolation.
 Hospitals and quarantine facilities in Hangzhou and Wenzhou in China have started using robots to deliver food to people in need.

 This prompted the authorities in China to develop applications for mobile phone users that can show real-time locations of infected cases in and around users’ locality.
-Once in the app, it shows pinned locations of cases that have tested positive or suspected cases so the user can stay clear from that particular apartment or housing complex.
-This gives its people an upper hand letting them know of potentially high-risk areas and warn them from visiting it thereby reducing the rate of transmission.
+Once in the app, it shows pinned locations of cases that have tested positive or suspected cases so the user can stay clear of that particular apartment or housing complex.
+This gives its people an upper hand letting them know of potentially high-risk areas and warning them from visiting them thereby reducing the rate of transmission.